 - Landscaping: Landscaping that isn’t graded correctly will cause rainwater to pool around your home.
 This standing water will eventually find its way in through basement walls.

-- Lateral Pressure: As soil absorbs rainwater, it expands, putting pressure on the outside of your basement walls.
+- Lateral Pressure: As soil absorbs rainwater and eventually freezes come winter, it expands, putting pressure on the outside of your basement walls.
 This can eventually cause your walls to crack and water to seep in.

 - Hydrostatic Pressure: During heavy storms, the groundwater level rises, flowing upward.
 This upward flow creates pressure under your foundation and can force water through cracks in your basement floor.

 The prevention of water seepage begins with routine home maintenance and vigilance.
 Keep your gutters clean and free of debris so water doesn’t collect.
 Make sure the downspouts extend far enough away from your home to prevent pooling around the foundation.
 You should also check your sump pump to ensure it’s working and even consider installing a back-up system.
 Finally, make sure the landscaping around your home is graded to promote water flow away from the home’s foundation instead of toward it.